 Minimum Guaranteed Step Rate.
-The actual Minimum Guaranteed Step Rate for your Contract is the amount shown on your Contract Schedule.
-For Contracts issued before January 1, 2023, the rate will not be less than 1.5%.
-For Contracts issued on or after January 1, 2023, the rate will not be less than 5% for Shield Options with a 1-Year Term and a Shield Rate of Shield 10
+The actual Minimum Guaranteed Step Rate for your Contract is the amount shown on your Contract Schedule but will not be less than 1.5%.

 Notice.
 Any form of communication providing information we need, either in a signed writing or another manner that we approve in advance.
 All Notices to us must be sent to our Annuity Service Office and received in Good Order.
 To be effective for a Business Day, a Notice must be received in Good Order prior to the end of that Business Day.